Immigrant Visa Process

 • The foreign spouse does not have any way of entering the U.S. in a status that allows for immigrant intent.

-• The foreign spouse is currently in the U.S. in a non-immigrant status that does not allow for immigrant intent, such as the visitor status or TN status, and the individual needs to travel outside of the country in the near future.
+• The foreign spouse is currently in the U.S. in a non-immigrant status that does not allow for immigrant intent, such as the visitor status or TN status, and the individual needs to have the ability to travel outside of the U.S. on a regular basis while the application is pending.

 • The foreign spouse entered the U.S. illegally and will have to submit a waiver application as part of the green card application.